CLASSICAL LOST AND FOUND

-The leadoff Symphony in B Minor of 1887 was the second of three he wrote, none of which were ever numbered or given opus designations.
+The leadoff Symphony in B Minor of 1887 was the second of three unnumbered ones, the first being a student work of 1885.
 Itís a youthful masterpiece that won first prize in an 1888 Leipzig competition, and in the usual four-movement.
 The opening allegro is notable for the ease and grace with which the composer manipulates some memorable melodies.
 The music literally flows, and in that regard may at times call to mind Smetana's (1824-1884) "Moldau" from Ma Vlast (My Country, 1874).

 The following slow movement is a lovely pastoral rhapsody for winds and strings in the spirit of Mendelssohn's incidental music for A Midsummer Night's Dream (1826-42).
 It's the exact opposite of the winsome scherzo, whose antsy mazurka-like opening and closing surround a lyrical nostalgic trio section.
 Occasional contrapuntal touches make it all the more colorful.

 The rousing finale has a couple of attractive ideas that are respectively folk-dance-like and expansive.
 They chase about in a "rondoesque" romp with hints of past motifs flitting about, and then the symphony ends ecstatically.